What are termites?

 Drywood termites typically live in smaller colonies that only reach 4,800 termites or less, per colony.
 Subterranean termites may have much larger colonies overall.
 Subterranean termites depend on moisture and contact with soil to survive.

 In contrast, dry wood termites don’t need either of those to live comfortably.
 Once a termite colony becomes large enough, they will begin producing winged reproductive termites to create a new colony somewhere nearby.
 These reproductive termites are commonly known as swarmers.

 Are termites dangerous?

-Subterranean termites are some of the most destructive types of termites when it comes to man-made structures, and they are more commonly known than other species of termite, such as drywood termites.
+Subterranean termites are some of the most destructive types of termites when it comes to man-made structures.
+Subterranean termites are more commonly known than other species of termite, such as dry-wood termites.
 While both types of termites can damage your property, subterranean termites are recognized for doing more damage, and more quickly.
 Given enough time, termites are capable of collapsing an entire building!
-Needless to say, these are pests you don't want hanging around your home or business.
+Needless to say, these are pests you don’t want hanging around your home or business.

 Why do I have a termite problem?

 Depending on which species of termite you’re dealing with, they may be invading for a variety of different reasons.
 Subterranean termites invade properties with damp or water-damaged wood, often with direct wood-to-soil contact.
 Drywood termites, however, are more likely to invade wooden structures that are not in a state of decay and may or may not have contact with soil.
 If subterranean termites have invaded your property, you may have an existing moisture problem in your home that made it more attractive to them.
 If dry wood termites are infesting your property, they may have found unfinished wood on the outside of your building, making it easier for them to invade.